manuelcattelan/bx-dev-interview-challenge/README.md

 ### Backend Environment Variables

-The backend requires the following environment variables for testing:
+Create a `.env` file in the `backend/` root folder with the following environment variables for testing:

 ```
 NODE_ENV=development